 Indeed, the St. Louis Affirmation didn’t draw the line as either Tarsitano or Simcox.
 Tarsitano’s critique is closer to medieval opinion, asking the Clerk to keep a pattern of ministry identical like that of major Orders.
 Otherwise, confusion emerges over the poor example set by female clerks or ‘sacristans’.
 But ‘service’ is also a relational term, signifying an administration of Grace through sacraments.
 In this sense, how offices relate to public worship is significant, and this is why offices shouldn’t be explained by functionality but by distance to a holy center.
 Minimally, let’s agree that if folks bow, they should keep their ministries around the Table “Levitical”– i.e., male-only altar guilds and clergy.

 Rather than turn the lay office into a ‘minor order’, a Reformed solution might give lay ministers importance by their relation to what the church “does”– namely, the worship of God– leaving political and temporal concerns secondary.
 Unfortunately, what has prevailed since the late 19th century is the reversal of the political to spiritual, replacing God’s elective grace with civil good.
-Thus, the Clerk’s office (and later Holy Orders) were redefined in terms of justice or what ought to be “fair” work rather than keeping a specific sacramental and liturgical order– creating a gap that radicals filled with demands for ‘equal treatment’.
+Thus, the Clerk’s office (and later Holy Orders) were redefined in terms of justice or what ought to be “fair work” rather than keeping a preordained sacramental and liturgical order.
+This left a gap that neo-marxists opportunistically filled with demands for ‘equal treatment’.
+The marxist implications of ‘fair work’ behind functionalist definitions should be obvious.

 There are further implications with the indignity of the Clerk’s office.
 If clergy spray, cense, and bless every inanimate object in sight, they fail make distinction between a sacred center, like an altar or chancel, and the mundane, such as cars or bicycles.
 The theological consequence seems to be all things have democratic rights to be ‘sacred’.
 The other extreme might be a total denudation of creation from sacred power.
 But, whatever happened to degrees or ranks of sacred?
 A consequence of sacred hierarchy might be greater vigilance about who or what is consecrated…